inuitviking/spiffs_circular_queue/README.md

 ## Table of Contents

 GitHub is...
-A little weird; on the top right of this README.md when viewing on GitHub, there are three dots followed by a line each; click that to see a table of contents of sorts...
+A little weird; on the top right of this README.md when viewing on GitHub, there are three dots followed by a line each (to the right of the pencil); click that to see a table of contents of sorts...

 ## Introduction